Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2-preview/Get-AzureADUserAppRoleAssignment.md

 Get-AzureADUserAppRoleAssignment -ObjectId $UserId
 ```

-The first command gets the ID of an Azure AD user by using the Get-AzureADUser (./Get-AzureADUser.md)cmdlet.
+The first command gets the ID of an Azure AD user by using the [Get-AzureADUser](./Get-AzureADUser.md) cmdlet.
 The command stores the value in the $UserId variable.

 The second command gets a user application role assignment for the user in $UserId.